-Creating routines that empower, not constrict.
+Create routines that empower, not constrict you.

 You know there are activities that would make a huge difference in your life, like consistent exercise, time with God, healthier eating habits, answering email on time, or being proactive about growth.

 Each day, you have a finite portion of energy and focus to use as you will.

 Elite athletes and top executives are aware of this limitation.
 So they create strategic routines to deliberately free up energy and attention for mission-critical tasks while ensuring that nothing important falls through the cracks.

 We can strategically link a group of behaviors together, so acting on one triggers us to systematically roll from one action to another on autopilot.